innate2adaptive/Decombinator-Tools/README.md

 ```
 <h3 id="collapsinator.sh">Collapsinator.sh</h3>

 This script will run Collapsinator for all `.n12.gz` files in the Decombinator directory in parallel.
 Note that this script assumes the Decombinator and Decombinator-Tools repositories are located in the same parent directory.
-Otherwise a path to the Decombinator repository should be supplied.
+Otherwise, a path to the Decombinator repository should be supplied.
 Additionally, the `Logs` folder for these files will be located in the working directory from which the script is run - to keep log files in the Decombinator repository, follow step 4 below.

 How to run:
-1. from recipes folder:
+1. from run_scripts folder:
 ```
 ./Collapsinator.sh
 ```